jmmcd/jmmcd.github.com/me.md

 computational creativity.
 I also write music and I write programs that write music.

-I'm a lecturer in Computer Science in the College of Engineering and Informatics, National University of Ireland, Galway.
-I teach on the MSc in Data Analytics and MSc in Artificial Intelligence.
+I'm a lecturer in the School of Computer Science in the College of Science and Engineering, University of Galway, in the west of Ireland.
+I teach mostly on the MSc in Data Analytics and MSc in Artificial Intelligence (classroom and online), and I'm the Programme Directory for the MSc in Artificial Intelligence (online).

 I'm interested in supervising/mentoring researchers at undergrad, MSc, PhD, or post-doc level.
 Please see [my research interests](/research.html) and contact me with a CV if